Inbalance1563/welcome-page/README.md

-# Welcome Page for Divorce Recovery Course
+# Welcome to the Bonus Course!

-This is a landing page for the bonus course accompanying the divorce journal.
+You Can Heal from Divorce: An Interactive Grief Recovery Course